 In some cases, the headquarters of our service providers are located outside the European Economic Area (EEA).
-If a transfer of personal data takes place to countries outside the European Economic Area (EEA) and no adequacy finding by the European Commission is available to them or a US service provider is not certified under the EU-US Privacy Shield, we use standard privacy clauses of the European Commission or there are binding internal data protection regulations to ensure an adequate level of data protection, a copy of which can be requested via the above-mentioned contact details, or we rely on the exemptions of Article 49 (1) of the GDPR.
+If personal data is transferred to countries outside the European Economic Area (EEA) and no adequacy decision of the European Commission is available for this, we use standard contractual clauses of the European Commission or there are binding internal data protection regulations to ensure an adequate level of data protection, a copy of which can be requested via the above-mentioned contact details, or we rely on the exemptions of Article 49 (1) of the GDPR.

 13. Retention and storage of data

 12.1 Ratepay will retain the data collected about you in connection with the initiation and processing of the Agreement for a period of five years.
 This period begins at the end of the year in which the contract was concluded or at least initiated, and corresponds to the statutory period of limitation for civil law claims.
 We therefore comply with our statutory retention obligations as a payment service provider pursuant to Section 30 ZAG.
 The legal basis under data protection law for storing the data is Art.
 6 (1) lit. c) GDPR in conjunction with the statutory retention obligations.
 In addition, the data is stored for the enforcement, defence and assertion of legal claims.
 The legal basis for storage for this purpose is our legitimate interest in this regard (Art.
 6 para.
 1 lit. f) GDPR).

 12.2 Access to this data is subject to strict restrictions.
 In principle, our employees have no access to creditworthiness information.
-However, such information relating to payment transactions in connection with the payment method Ratepay installment payment can be made available to Wirecard Bank on request if and to the extent that Wirecard Bank requires this information in order to comply with a legal obligation or official order.
-This shall only apply in cases in which we have assigned the corresponding claim to Wirecard Bank.
-Please refer to your installment plan for details.
+However, information relating to payment transactions in connection with claims assigned to our payment partners may be made available to such payment partners upon request, if and to the extent that the payment partners require such information in order to comply with a legal obligation or official order.
+This shall only apply in cases in which we have assigned the corresponding claim to a payment partner.
+Please refer to your separate payment information for details.
 The legal basis for processing is our legitimate interest in this respect (Art.
 6 para.
 1 lit. f) GDPR).